iHawke/postman-basics/notes.md

 - Our saved baseUrl will be displayed as `{{baseUrl}}` in the address bar.
 - Variables allow us to avoid repeating the same information.
 - Variables allow us to easily make changes.
-- A Postman variable has two states
+- A Postman variable has two states:
    * INITIAL VALUE - This will be available to others if you share the collection.
    * CURRENT VALUE - This is private to you and not shared.